forseti-security/forseti-security/_docs/_latest/configure/real-time-enforcer/default-policies.md

 # {{ page.title }}

-Forseti Real Time Enforcer comes with default policies for specific Google Cloud Platform (GCP) resources.
+Real-Time Enforcer comes with default policies for specific Google Cloud Platform (GCP) resources.

-This page lists the current resources and policies that are provided by Forseti Real Time Enforcer.
+This page lists the current resources and policies that are provided by Real-Time Enforcer.

 ---